guoyongcs/CNAS/README.md

 ## Pretrained models

-We have release our CNAS ImageNet pretrained model (top-1 accuracy 75.4%, top-5 accuracy 92.6%) on [here](https://github.com/guoyongcs/CNAS/releases/tag/models).
+We have released our CNAS ImageNet pretrained model (top-1 accuracy 75.4%, top-5 accuracy 92.6%) on [here](https://github.com/guoyongcs/CNAS/releases/tag/models).

 You can use the following codes to load the ptrained models: